Nilamber Pant

-Nilamber Pant is an Indian space scientist, a former member of the Space Commission of India and a pioneer of satellite based communication and broadcasting in India.
+Nilamber Pant (born 25 July 1931) is an Indian space scientist, a former member of the Space Commission of India and a pioneer of satellite based communication and broadcasting in India.
 He served at the Satish Dhawan Space Centre and the ISRO Satellite Centre before becoming the vice chairman of the Indian Space Research Organization (ISRO).
-The Government of India awarded him the fourth highest Indian civilian honour of Padma Shri in 1984.
+The Government of India awarded Pant the Padma Shri, the fourth-highest civilian honour in India, in 1984.